 Potential Downsides

 Mouthology is a newer brand with less long-term track record than Boka or Davids.
-At $12.99 for 4oz ($3.25/oz), it’s mid-range on price.
+At around $10 for a 4 oz tube as of this writing, it is mid-range on price.
+Some community discussions also show skepticism around newer nHAP brands and particle-shape marketing, so this is the pick for buyers who value disclosed concentration more than old-brand familiarity.
 Some reviews mention the mint flavor is milder than expected, which may be a pro or con depending on your preference.

 ✓ Free shipping with Prime · ✓ Amazon's price guarantee · Affiliate link